 The Department of Population Medicine focuses on improving health care delivery and population health through research and education, in partnership with health plans, delivery systems, and public health agencies.
 This is a brief overview of a few research and public health surveillance projects conducted by our faculty and staff.
-Please visit the individual research group pages for a more in depth look at our research programs.
+Please visit the individual research group pages for an in depth look at our research programs.